Styrian oil pumpkin: Sowing

 Styrian oil pumpkins are sown at appropriate soil temperature between mid to late April.
 It is sown into a seedbed of sandy, well-drained soil at a depth of 3–4 cm with a row distance of 80 cm.
 Heavy wet clay soils are not appropriate.
 A planting density of 17,000 seeds per hectare is appropriate.
 For organic farming 20,000 seeds per hectare should be sown for better competition against weeds.

 Fertilisation

 The styrian oil pumpkin requires 150 kg/ha of Nitrogen, 13.1 kg/ha of Phosphorus, 124.5 kg/ha of Potassium and 10 kg/ha of Magnesium.

 Crop protection

 A cultivator or appropriate chemicals can be used to combat weeds.
 There are no known fungicides with a significant effect in this culture.
-Insecticides can have be significantly effective against aphids.
+Insecticides can be significantly effective against aphids.
 The lack of a lignified seed shell makes it susceptible to soil-borne fungal diseases, increasing the risk of poor seed germination, especially in wet years.
 The pumpkin is also susceptible to fruit rot.